2025–26 Turkish Cup: Third round

-7 Super League, 14 First League, 14 Second League, 19 Third League and 2 Regional Amateur League teams compete in this round.
-The draw was held on 26 September 2025.
-The match schedules were announced on 30 September 2025.
+7 Super League, 14 First League, 14 Second League, 19 Third League, and 2 Regional Amateur League teams competed in this round.
+The draw was held on the 26th of September 2025.
+The match schedules were announced on the 30th of September 2025.
 19 seeded and 9 unseeded teams qualified for the next round.
-6 Super League, 10 First League, 6 Second League, 5 Third League, 1 Regional Amateur League teams qualified to the next round.
-Biggest upset was Kahta 02 Spor (144) eliminating Kasımpaşa (10).
-Lowest-ranked team qualified for the next round was Kahta 02 Spor (144).
-Highest-ranked team eliminated was Kasımpaşa (10).
+6 Super League, 10 First League, 6 Second League, 5 Third League, and 1 Regional Amateur League team qualified to the next round.
+The biggest upset was Kahta 02 Spor (144) eliminating Kasımpaşa (10).
+The lowest-ranked team qualified for the next round was Kahta 02 Spor (144).
+The highest-ranked team eliminated was Kasımpaşa (10).